Communicate Bond Belong (CBB) Theory: How communication builds connection

 Applications of the CBB Theory

-Communication episodes, such as catching up, engaging in meaningful talk, joking, and showing care or affection, are identified as critical striving behaviors that contribute to well-being and strengthen bonds (Hall et al., 2025).
+Everyday episodes like catching up, joking, meaningful talk, and showing care can function as striving behaviors that strengthen bonds and support well-being (Hall et al., 2025).

 Robert J. Waldinger and Marx Schulz, wrote:

-In a recent article, the researchers discovered that engaging in specific communication episodes and behaviors (e.g., showing care, meaningful talk, joking around, catching up) can increase daily well-being by fostering connectedness and reducing stress (Hall et al., 2025)
+Related research suggests that simple episodes (showing care, meaningful talk, joking, catching up) can raise daily well-being by boosting connectedness and lowering stress (Hall et al., 2025).

 Relationship Stress